Probate Q&A Series

 A. Opening the Estate

-The personal representative must file a petition with the clerk of superior court in the county where the decedent lived.
-If the estate qualifies for an informal probate (small estates under $20,000), the representative may use an Affidavit for Collection of Personal Property.
+The personal representative must apply for probate and administration with the clerk of superior court in the county where the decedent lived.
+If the estate qualifies for collection by affidavit, the successor may use an Affidavit for Collection of Personal Property for certain personal property.
 For larger estates, the representative files for formal administration under G.S.
 28A-6-1.

 B. Notice to Heirs and Creditors

-After appointment, the personal representative must notify all heirs by mail.
-The clerk publishes a notice to creditors in a local newspaper.
-Creditors then have three months to file claims.
+After appointment, the personal representative must notify all heirs and devisees as required by law.
+The personal representative publishes a notice to creditors in a local newspaper.
+Creditors generally have three months from the first publication to present claims.
 This step ensures debts and taxes get paid before distributing assets.

 C. Inventory and Appraisal